PSNI Chief Constable Simon Byrne has to resign, says DUP

 - Published

-Simon Byrne has "no option" but to resign as chief constable of the PSNI, a DUP member of the Policing Board has said.
+Simon Byrne has no option but to resign as chief constable of the PSNI, the Democratic Unionist Party (DUP) has said.

-Pressure has been mounting on Mr Byrne over a range of issues this summer.
+Pressure has been mounting on Mr Byrne after a number of recent controversies.

 On Tuesday, a court ruled that two junior officers were unlawfully disciplined for an arrest made at a Troubles commemoration event.